-Israeli Will Launch a Spacecraft for the Moon Tonight - D-brief
+SpaceX Just Launched Israel's Lunar Lander off to the Moon - D-brief

 Beresheet’s creators are Israel Aerospace Industries and the nonprofit company SpaceIL, who built the spacecraft for $100 million, including launch costs — a tiny cost for a space mission.
 NASA is providing support to track and monitor the spacecraft on its journey and landing.

-Beresheet’s first maneuver will take place about 9 hours after launch, when engineers will check to make sure everything is working as expected.
+Beresheet’s first maneuver will take place about 9 hours after launch, when engineers will also check to make sure everything is working as expected.
 After that, it will take a month to reach an orbit 250 miles from Earth, and then continue to circle farther out until it is captured into a lunar orbit.

 Previous missions have reached the moon much faster.
 But Yigel Harel, the head of SpaceIL’s Spacecraft program, pointed out during a press conference that, “We realized right at the beginning that we don’t have a Saturn V engine.
 So we have to do it by commercial launch.”
 This means they’re sharing their payload with another satellite launching to Earth orbit, and that they can’t choose their initial orbit very carefully.
 This is what makes NASA’s offer to track the spacecraft with its Deep Space Network and lunar orbiters so valuable.